 Ocuphire is highly dependent on its management, scientific, and medical personnel, including Mina Sooch, its President, Chief Executive Officer and Board Vice Chair.
 Ocuphire has entered into employment agreements with its executive officers, but any employee may terminate his or her employment with Ocuphire.
 The loss of the services of any of Ocuphire's executive officers, other key employees or consultants, or other scientific and medical advisors in the foreseeable future might impede the achievement of Ocuphire's research, development, and commercialization objectives.
-Ocuphire relies on consultants and advisors, including scientific and clinical advisors, to assist it in formulating its development and commercialization strategy.
+Ocuphire relies on consultants and advisors, including scientific and clinical advisors to assist it in formulating its development and commercialization strategy.
 Ocuphire's consultants and advisors may be employed by employers other than Ocuphire and may have commitments under consulting or advisory contracts with other entities that may limit their availability to Ocuphire.
 Recruiting and retaining qualified scientific personnel and business and commercial personnel will also be critical to Ocuphire's success.
 Ocuphire may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
-Ocuphire also experiences competition for the hiring of scientific personnel from universities and research institutions.
-Failure to succeed in clinical trials may also make it more challenging to recruit and retain qualified scientific personnel.
+Ocuphire also experiences competition for the hiring of scientific personnel from universities and retain qualified scientific personnel.